FAQ

 What kind of rules do residents need to follow?

-Samaritan House is a highly structured living environment.
-We are a drug and alcohol free program and residents must submit to a urinalysis drug test prior to moving in and throughout residency whenever they are asked.
+Samaritan House is a highly structured high barrier living environment.
+We are a drug and alcohol free program which includes marijuana and residents must submit to a urinalysis drug test prior to moving in and throughout residency whenever they are asked.

 For the first four months of the program, residents are not allowed to have social guests in their unit.
 Service providers and advocates may enter the units of their clients.
 Curfew is 10pm, after which time all residents must be inside their units for the night, unless otherwise authorized for work purposes.
-Prior to curfew, each resident family must sign in for the night with the site manager.
+Prior to curfew, each resident parent must sign-in family for the night.

 During the last six months of the program, residents are under the terms of their lease agreement with Samaritan House, in addition to other program rules and requirements.
 They may now have guests in their unit and spend evenings away from property without permission.